Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 • Tirzepatide dosage starts from 2.5 mg once weekly for the first 4 weeks and typically increases to 5 mg once weekly for the next 4 weeks.
 The dose is further escalated (titrated) by increasing by 2.5 mg every 4 weeks until reaching the maintenance dosage.

-• During titration, it is not recommended to increase by more than 2.5 mg to avoid side effects.
-15 mg once a week is the maximum dosage for tirzepatide.
+• During titration, it is not recommended to increase by more than 2.5 mg every 4 weeks to avoid side effects.
+The maximum dosage is 15 mg once a week.

 • Do not escalate the tirzepatide dosage too quickly, as it can result in side effects such as nausea, vomiting, diarrhea, and gastrointestinal problems.